 - Warm the water.
 Wrinkles are more likely to form and harder to remove the colder your pool water is.
 Cranking up the heater a bit can make wrinkle removal (and prevention if you choose to stay at the higher temperature) easier.

 - Check for leaks.
 Small leaks in your liner can cause wrinkles, as well as other problems.
 Find and patch any leaks before attempting to address wrinkles.

 - Get help from a pool professional.
 If you have a persistent problem with wrinkles, you may want to consult a professional.

-If you’ve got questions about how to get the most out of your vinyl liner, your local independent Latham dealer is an excellent source of information.
+If you’ve got questions about how to get the most out of your vinyl liner, contact your local independent Latham Independent Builder for more information.